• About Us

 World map showing the Mediterranean-type climates.
 From Rundel and Pompelli.

-Please listen to this special podcast with Roy Ben-Tzvi This interview provides an excellent overview of all things chaparral including what we do, what chaparral is, the best way to deal with wildfire risk, and the role Nature can play to create better lives and a more positive society.
+Please listen to this special podcast with Roy Ben-Tzvi This interview provides an excellent overview of all things chaparral, including what we do, what chaparral is, the best way to deal with wildfire risk, and the role Nature can play in creating better lives and a more positive society.

 Video can’t be displayed